fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/vertical-distances.md

     ellipsoid, measured along the ellipsoidal outer normal through the point in question. **\[ICAO\]**

-## FIXM representation of vertical distances
+## FIXM Representation of Vertical Distances

 FIXM supports the representation of altitudes expressed in feet or meters (FIXM construct `Altitude`), of altitudes expressed as flight